HamnaFarooq/HackRivals/README.md

 7. Open terminal or cmd and cd to the copy you have of this repository.

-8. When you are in this folder, type the command "php artisan serve"
+8. When you are in this folder, type the command "php artisan migrate" to migrate the database to phpMyAdmin

+9. Type the command "php artisan serve" and follow the link.

 ## The project should be running now.